dialgarn/Learning/README.md

 # Learning
-Learning the basics of Python
+Learning the basics of Python.

+I am a fan of volleyball.